rahulDelphiDigital/ESD_Subgraph/README.md

 # Empty Set Dollar
 The dollar protocol is operated by a DAO that governs and operates the supply of its stablecoin ESD, a fully decentralized self-stabilizing dollar.

-# Empty Set Dollar Subgraph
-This Subgraph ingests the following events emitted by the contracts of the ESD protocol.

 ## Terminologies

 **Bonding** - Bonding is the act of locking your token in the Empty Set Dollar DAO to gain benefits such as voting or rewards.